TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

-TODO: Explain!
+We're doing essentially the same thing we did to create our enemies: Giving a maximum possible number for the number of items in each room, selecting a random number between that and 0, and spawning the items in a random spot in the room, assuming nothing else already exists there.

-Lastly, to make the health potions appear, we need to update our call in `main.py` to `generate_dungeon`.
+Lastly, to make the health potions appear, we need to update our call in `main.py` to `generate_dungeon`, since we've added the `max_items_per_room` argument.
 Open up `main.py` and add the following lines:

 {{< codetab >}}
 {{< diff-tab >}}